Lionsberg/old-lionsberg-wiki/The Way/The Lionsberg System/Governance Guide/Organizations The Lionsberg Way.md

 One is a dot.
 Two is a line.
 Three is a triangle.

 A triad is the minimum viable unit that creates a field of space.

 There is an old proverb that says _"A chord of three strands is not quickly torn asunder."_

 Wherever possible, forge a chord of at least at three strands.
 Forge a traingle.
 Forge a field.
 Hold space.

+Three can break a tie vote.
+A third perspective adds depth.

 ### Establish a Center of Gravity
 1. Forge a locus of communication and organization that begins to create an identifiable [[Center of Gravity]].
 The simplest version of this is three passionate people.